falgunk36-a11y/matka-api/README.md

 ## 📡 What We Provide
 🎯 **Matka API**
-Fast and reliable Matka result integration for all major markets.
+covers all major markets listed on DPBoss and similar platforms, offering fast and reliable result integration.

 🌟 **Starline / Kolkata Fatafat** Auto Live Result
 Get real-time auto results for Starline and Kolkata Fatafat games.